-On behalf of itself and ## Native American non-governmental organizations ("NGOs") and environmental organizations and individuals described in Section III below, Beyond Nuclear, Inc. ("Beyond Nuclear") requests the U.S. Department of Energy to withdraw its Request for Information on Using a Consent-Based Siting Process to Identify Federal Interim Storage Facilities, 86 Fed.
+On behalf of itself and ## tribal and environmental organizations and individuals, Beyond Nuclear, Inc. ("Beyond Nuclear") requests the U.S. Department of Energy to rerevise and republish a correct, complete and clear Request for Information on Using a Consent-Based Siting Process to Identify Federal Interim Storage Facilities, 86 Fed.
 Reg.
 68,244 (Dec.
-1, 2021) ("2021 Request for Information").
+1, 2021) ("2021 Request for Information"); and to establish a new 90-day comment period.